School board member resigns, citing 'toxic work environment' - KRDO

 Click here for updates on this story

-NEWBERG, Oregon (KPHO) — The first and only Latina member of the school board for Newberg Public Schools has resigned, citing a “toxic work environment.”
+NEWBERG, Oregon (KPTV) — The first and only Latina member of the school board for Newberg Public Schools has resigned, citing a “toxic work environment.”

 For months now, Newberg Public Schools has been rocked by one controversy after another, including a ban on political signs and the firing of the school superintendent.